2022 New Orleans Saints season: Week 4: vs. Minnesota Vikings

 Hoping to grab a second win, the Saints flew to London to host the Minnesota Vikings.
 This was the first time the Saints had played in the United Kingdom since the 2017 season and their first International Series game as the home team since 2008.
 After trailing for most of the game, the Saints took the lead in the fourth quarter through a Taysom Hill touchdown run.
 Justin Jefferson put the Vikings back in front five minutes later, only for Greg Joseph to miss the extra point, allowing Wil Lutz to tie the game with a career-long 60-yard field goal.
 Joseph put the Vikings back in front again with a 47-yard kick after a long reception by Jefferson with less than 30 seconds to play, only for a Chris Olave catch to put the Saints in range of another game-tying field goal from 61 yards; however, Lutz's kick bounced back off the left upright and the crossbar to give the Vikings a 28–25 win.
-It was the Saints' first loss to the Vikings since 2017, giving them their worst start to a season since 2016.
+It was the Saints' first regular season loss to the Vikings since 2017, giving them their worst start to a season since 2016.